Last Update: January 30, 2014

-Sign up for MPP’s free and state specific email alerts to receive updates on marijuana policy reform efforts in California.
+Sign up for MPP’s free email alerts on California to receive updates on marijuana policy reform efforts in California.

 Feds' aggressive targeting of medical marijuana providers in California

-If you live in California, please email your assemblymember, state senator, Governor Jerry Brown, and Attorney General Kamala Harris, asking that they publicly denounce federal interference with the California medical marijuana program.
-And regardless of where you live, please call the White House and respectfully ask that they allow states to implement and regulate medical marijuana programs.
+If you live in California, please email your assemblymember, state senator, Gov. Jerry Brown, and Attorney General Kamala Harris, asking that they publicly denounce federal interference with the California medical marijuana program.
 For more information on how you can help advocate against these developments, please see MPP's "What You Can Do to Oppose the Federal Crackdown on Medical Marijuana" handout.

 California's medical marijuana ID card program